-Year 10 is a critical stage in education - the start of the two year GCSE programme.
-In order to build on our home-school partnership, we are providing you with this outline of the Year 10 curriculum.
-It gives the framework to the formal teaching programme, which should lead to enjoyable and meaningful learning.
+Year 11 is a vital one in all students' lives.
+In order to maintain strong links between school and home, this outline of the Year 11 curriculum is a key document.

+This curriculum outline gives the framework to the formal teaching programme, which should lead to enjoyable and meaningful learning.
 Students, of course, learn more than can ever be listed in a booklet.
 Social skills and positive attitudes to life-long learning form an important part of what we aim to develop at Bishop Stopford.
-A wide range of extra-curricular activities also complements the planned timetable of lessons.
+A wide range of extra curricular activities also complement the planned timetable of lessons.